Last Updated on January 25, 2023

 You can use vibration to scare them.
 Run lawnmower where you are thinking snakes can hide, that makes them scary and they go away.
 This is just a temporary method.
 But don’t run over the lawnmower to the snake.

 You can attract the dog or cat to find out the snakes.
 They know where the snakes might be hidden.
-The snakes get frightened in the dog’s call.
+The snakes get frightened by the dog’s call.
 Even snakes usually don’t enter the area if they realize there are cats or dogs.

 Whether you should use a snake trap or not is a disputable topic.
 Few experts say you can use snake traps to make your backyard snake-free.
 This trap works well if there are lots of reptiles such as mice and rats.
-The glue trap easily catches the snakes and other reptiles.
+The glue trap easily catches snakes and other reptiles.

 The negative side of using snake traps is that you may unwillingly kill helpful animals in your backyard.
+To avoid that incident, you can try some alternative traps.
+Here is one for you,

 If the above-discussed methods don’t work, then you can go for extreme actions.
 You can use snake repellents such as sulfur, carbolic acid, mothball, and other commercial repellents.
 But we don’t recommend using these chemical repellents frequently.

 There are some natural repellents also that can be used to get rid of snakes.
 For instance, lemongrass, oil, onion, garlic, etc. Cinnamon, cedarwood, and clove oils are helpful to repel snakes.
+Or you can try the following options,

-It is highly recommended to plant lemongrass, onion, and garlic in the backyard if you are facing snakes problems.
+It is highly recommended to plant lemongrass, onion, and garlic in the backyard if you are facing snake problems.
 The citrus scent of lemongrass and the pungent odor of garlic and onion can disorient and repel snakes easily from your backyard.

 Call A Pro